 Mika and I are supporters of the Conservative Party of Canada.
 While we support the government led by Prime Minister Harper, we do not have membership in the Conservative Party of Canada, nor do we donate money to the Party.
-Neither do we agree with every position taken by the Conservative government and where instances of wrongdoing are exposed, we think those responsible should suffer the consequences.
-You may find odd that a gay couple identifies as conservative, but in our outlook and values we find ourselves moderate centre-right politically.
+Neither do we agree with every position taken by the Conservative government, and where instances of wrongdoing are exposed, we think those responsible should suffer the consequences.
+You may find it odd that a gay couple identifies as conservative, but we see ourselves moderate centre-right politically in our outlook and values.
 We value personal liberty, religious liberty (freedom of conscience), intellectual freedom, equality of opportunity and the pursuit of happiness.
-In our opinion, the Conservative Party of Canada under the leadership of Prime Minister Stephen Harper currently best represents these values.
+In our opinion, the Conservative Party of Canada, under the leadership of Prime Minister Stephen Harper, currently best represents these values.

 I was not always a supporter of the Conservative Party of Canada, and its predecessors, the Progressive Conservative Party, the Canadian Conservative Reform Alliance and the Canadian Alliance Party.
-In my younger days I was a staunch supporter and card carrying member of the New Democratic Party (NDP), making monthly donations to the Party.
-I was attracted to the NDP back in the day when Ed Broadbent was leader of the federal party and the party, in my opinion, stood up for the common welfare of the ordinary citizen.
-I had the pleasure of meeting Ed Broadbent in the summer of 1983 when I was working as an armed embassy guard at the Swiss Embassy in Ottawa.
-The Broadbents lived next door and one day Ed was gracious enough to give me his autograph.
+In my younger days, I was a staunch supporter and card-carrying member of the New Democratic Party (NDP), making monthly donations to the Party.
+I was attracted to the NDP back in the day when Ed Broadbent was the leader of the federal party and the party, in my opinion, stood up for the common welfare of the ordinary citizen.
+I had the pleasure of meeting Ed Broadbent in 1983 when I was working as an armed embassy guard at the Swiss Embassy in Ottawa.
+The Broadbents lived next door, and one day Ed was gracious enough to give me his autograph.
 When I told him I was working twelve hours a day, seven days a week for $4.25 per hour, he told me I was working too many hours for too little pay, bless him.

-My break with the NDP started when Bob Rae became leader of the provincial party in 1982.
-Shortly after becoming leader, he came to Queen’s University to speak.
+My break with the NDP started when Bob Rae became the leader of the provincial party in 1982.
+Shortly after becoming the leader, he came to Queen’s University to speak.
 I went out to hear him and was very unimpressed.
 To his credit, however, I recall he unequivocally distanced himself and the Party from the Trotskyist and Waffle factions seeking influence in the Party.
-However, he came across as a champagne socialist, someone so far removed from the realities of working class Canadians and more concerned with his bourgeois comforts to be taken seriously as the leader of a socialist party.
+However, he came across as a champagne socialist, someone so far removed from working-class Canadians’ realities and more concerned with his bourgeois comforts to be taken seriously as the leader of a socialist party.

-I gave up my membership in the NDP and canceled my monthly donation during Bob Rae’s reign as Premier.
-Following the retirement of Ed Broadbent as leader of the federal NDP in 1989, a series of ineffectual leaders, starting with Audrey McLaughlin; a resurgence and failure of the Waffle faction in the form of the New Politics Initiative (2001-2004); and the election of Jack Layton (whom I regarded as a self-aggrandizing boob) as leader laid to rest any possibility I would ever support the NDP again.
+I gave up my membership in the NDP and cancelled my monthly donation during Bob Rae’s reign as Premier.
+Following Ed Broadbent’s retirement as leader of the federal NDP in 1989, there was a series of ineffectual leaders, starting with Audrey McLaughlin.
+A resurgence and failure of the Waffle faction in the form of the New Politics Initiative (2001-2004); and Jack Layton’s election (whom I regarded as a self-aggrandizing boob) as leader laid to rest any possibility I would ever support the NDP again.

-As for the Liberal Party of Canada, while I try to avoid deciding on political affiliation on the basis of single issues, it was Liberal intransigence and stupidity over the issue of the rights of Canadian gun owners that drove me away, permanently.
-As a hunter and gun owner, I resisted the imposition of the draconian gun laws under the leadership of Jean Chretien, and kept up the fight until the most hated symbol of these laws, the national long gun registry, was finally repealed by the Conservative government in 2011.
+As for the Liberal Party of Canada, while I try to avoid deciding on political affiliation by single issues, it was Liberal intransigence and stupidity over the subject of the rights of Canadian gun owners drove me away permanently.
+As a hunter and gun owner, I resisted the imposition of the draconian gun laws under Jean Chretien’s leadership.
+I kept up the fight until the most hated symbol of these laws, the national long-gun registry, was finally repealed by the Conservative government in 2011.

-While the national long gun registry is gone, the problem of political correctness persists.
-At the very least, however, under Conservative rule we have seen the recent repeal of Section 13 of the Canadian Human Rights Act; the hate speech provision, a poorly written law that led to censorship of thoughts and opinions outside the bounds of the politically correct and stifled intellectual freedom.
-This is a small, but welcome step in the right direction for those who value intellectual freedom and freedom of expression.
+While the national long-gun registry is gone, the problem of political correctness persists.
+At the very least, however, under Conservative rule, we have seen the recent repeal of Section 13 of the Canadian Human Rights Act; the hate speech provision, a poorly written law that led to censorship of thoughts and opinions outside the bounds of the politically correct and stifled intellectual freedom.
+The repeal of Section 13 is a small but welcome step in the right direction for those who value intellectual freedom and freedom of expression.

-The Conservative Party of Canada under the leadership of Prime Minister Stephen Harper has successfully occupied the centre-right of the political spectrum while governing and this is what draws my and Mika’s support.
+The Conservative Party of Canada, under the leadership of Prime Minister Stephen Harper, has successfully occupied the centre-right of the political spectrum while governing, and this is what draws our support.
 Interestingly, before Mika and I bought a home together, he had Stockwell Day as his neighbour in the condominium high rise he resided.
 I wonder how Stockwell would have felt had he known he had a gay couple for neighbours.
-Recently, John Baird, the Minister for Foreign Affairs, has spoken up (on behalf of the federal government) in defense of gay rights here in Canada and abroad.
-In doing so he stood up to the objections of social conservatives, notably REAL Women of Canada, who publicly condemned Baird for his stand.
+Recently, John Baird, the Minister for Foreign Affairs, has spoken up (on behalf of the federal government) in defence of gay rights here in Canada and abroad.
+In doing so, he stood up to social conservatives’ objections, notably REAL Women of Canada, who publicly condemned Baird for his stand.
 For these reasons, Mika and I approve of the Conservative Party of Canada and will continue to do so as long as this trend continues.

 Posted by Geoffrey